Neumark: World War II

 Near the end of World War II, the Soviet Red Army reached the Neumark at the end of January 1945.
 Because the Red Army had advanced so quickly, the civilian population of the region suffered greatly from warfare and occupying troops because they had not prepared to flee in time.
 More than 40,000 New Marchers were killed in action as soldiers.

 Under the terms demanded by the Soviet Union in the Potsdam Agreement, the region was put under Polish administration after the Potsdam Conference and eventually became part of Poland.
 Germans remaining in the region were expelled.
-Poles who had themselves been expelled from the Polish areas annexed by the Soviet Union settled the region.
+Poles, some of whom had themselves been expelled from the Polish areas annexed by the Soviet Union settled the region.
 A small part of the German population, mostly technicians for the water supply companies, were retained and used for compulsory labour; they were allowed to emigrate to Germany in the 1950s.
 Older estimates indicated that of the pre-war population of 645,000, only 5,000 of the inhabitants from 1939 remained in the province in 1950.